Willi Castro Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Rays pitching staff ranks 20th in the league with a collective 8.6 strikeouts per nine innings.

-- Rays pitchers combine to give up 61 home runs (one per game), the eighth-fewest in the league.
+- Rays pitchers combine to surrender 61 home runs (one per game), the seventh-fewest in baseball.

+- Armstrong will take the mound to start for the Rays, his first of the season.

+- The 32-year-old righty pitched in relief in his most recent outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.